FaysArukattil/instagram/README.md

 ![Search](docs/screenshots/search.png)
 ![Profile](docs/screenshots/profile.png)

-## Presentation Guide (PDF-Ready)

-Open the HTML and Save as PDF from your browser.
-Background graphics recommended.

-- `docs/Project_Presentation_Guide.html`

 ## FAQ

-- **Where is the per-screen, per-element description?**
-  - In `docs/Project_Presentation_Guide.html` under “Per‑Screen and Per‑Element Deep Dive”.
 - **How do I jump to the Reels screen at a specific item from feed?**
   - `ReelWidget` calls `onNavigateToReels(1, index, position)` handled by `BottomNavBarScreen`.
 - **How are likes/saves persisted?**